 Limited Drag and Drop Functionality

 Although Weebly’s drag-and-drop editor is good, it is still somewhat limited.
 Unless you are confident enough with HTML and CSS, your choices will be limited so far as what you can and cannot edit.
 For example, without diving into code, you won’t be able to change background designs, columns, and other key elements.
+This is where companies like liquid web hosting shine.

 We have to give credit where credit is due, however.
 A drag-and-drop builder is always going to be inherently limited—you aren’t going to be building a ground-breaking site with it—and Weebly has done a good job of creating a very good one.